 At St Mary’s and St. Benedict’s we love to provide opportunities for children to experience a range of activities relating to English and Drama.

 Book Fair and World Book Day

 Every year we have a visit from the Library bus and hold Book Fairs to encourage a love of books and wider reading.
 Children and parents love visiting the book fair and we usually hold these around World Book Day celebrations in March.
-We also hold a book swap where children bring in their pre-loved books to swap with other children.
+We hold English related events, such as a book swap, where children bring in their pre-loved books to swap with other children.